 Due to government law and regulation, you must fly the government contract carrier.
 If you have specific questions about this or if special circumstances arise, please contact the NSF administrative contact person indicated below.

-SATO can make other (unrelated to NSF meeting) ticketing arrangements, but you must pay the difference between the government fare and the fare quoted by SATO using your personal credit card.
-We recommend you call SATO directly to make alternate arrangements.
+AdTrav can make other (unrelated to NSF meeting) ticketing arrangements, but you must pay the difference between the government fare and the fare quoted by AdTrav using your personal credit card.
+We recommend you call AdTrav directly to make alternate arrangements.